DFXswiss/api/README.md

 #### Buy Crypto

+_Get a quote_

+1. Get all available assets with the [asset endpoint](https://api.dfx.swiss/swagger/#/Asset/AssetController_getAllAsset)
+   - This endpoint will return all assets compatible with the user's address, which might be assets on multiple blockchains.
+The query parameter (optional) can be used to filter for specific blockchains.
+   - Only assets with the `buyable` field set to `true` can be bought
+1. Get all available currencies with the [fiat endpoint](https://api.dfx.swiss/swagger/#/Fiat/FiatController_getAllFiat)
+   - Only fiats with the `sellable` field set to `true` can be used to buy crypto
+1. Get a quote with the [buy quote endpoint](https://api.dfx.swiss/swagger/#/Buy/BuyController_getBuyQuote)

+_Get payment infos_

 1. Get all available assets with the [asset endpoint](https://api.dfx.swiss/swagger/#/Asset/AssetController_getAllAsset)
    - This endpoint will return all assets compatible with the user's address, which might be assets on multiple blockchains.
 The query parameter (optional) can be used to filter for specific blockchains.
    - Only assets with the `buyable` field set to `true` can be bought